scalacenter/sbt-version-policy/README.md

 ## How does `versionPolicyCheck` work?

 The `versionPolicyCheck` task:
-- runs `mimaReportBinaryIssues`,
-- along with `versionPolicyReportDependencyIssues`

-`versionPolicyReportDependencyIssues` itself checks for
-- removed dependencies, or
+- checks that there are no binary or source incompatibilities between the current state of the project and the previous release (it uses `mimaReportBinaryIssues` under the hood),
-- dependencies bumped in an incompatible way,
+- and, that no dependencies of your project have been removed or bumped in an incompatible way (it uses a subtask `versionPolicyReportDependencyIssues` under the hood).

-and fails if any of these checks fails.
+The task `versionPolicyCheck` fails if any of these checks fails.

-## Automatic previous version calculation
+### Automatic previous version calculation

 sbt-version-policy automatically sets `mimaPreviousArtifacts`, depending on the current value of `version`, kind of like [sbt-mima-version-check](https://github.com/ChristopherDavenport/sbt-mima-version-check) does.
 The previously compatible version is computed from `version` the following way:

-- drop any "metadata part" (anything after a `+`, including the `+` itself)
+- if it contains "metadata" (anything after a `+`, including the `+` itself), drop the metadata part
   - if the resulting version contains only zeros (like `0.0.0`), leave `mimaPreviousArtifacts` empty,
   - else if the resulting version does not contain a qualifier (see below), it is used in `mimaPreviousArtifacts`.
+For instance, if `version` is `1.0.0+3-abcd1234`, then `mimaPreviousArtifacts` will contain the artifacts of version `1.0.0`.
 - else, drop the qualifier part, that is any suffix like `-RC1` or `-M2` or `-alpha` or `-SNAPSHOT`
-  - if the resulting version ends with `.0`, `mimaPreviousArtifacts` is left empty
+  - if the resulting version ends with `.0.0`, which corresponds to a major version bump like `1.0.0`, or `2.0.0`, `mimaPreviousArtifacts` is left empty,
-  - else, the last numerical part of this version is decreased by one, and used in `mimaPreviousArtifacts`.
+  - else, this is a minor or patch version bump, so the last numerical part of this version is decreased by one, and used in `mimaPreviousArtifacts`.
+For instance, if `version` is `1.2.0`, then `mimaPreviousArtifacts` will contain the artifacts of version `1.1.0`, and if `version` is `1.2.3`, then `mimaPreviousArtifacts` will contain the artifacts of version `1.2.2`.

-## `versionPolicyPreviousArtifacts`
+You can see the value of the previous version computed by the plugin by inspecting the key `versionPolicyPreviousVersions`.

+### Source incompatibilities detection

+[MiMa] can only detect binary incompatibilities.
+To detect source incompatibilities, this plugin uses MiMa in forward mode as an approximation.
+This is not always correct and may lead to false positives or false negatives.
+This is a known limitation of the current implementation.

+### Incompatibilities caused by removed or bumped dependencies

+The subtask `versionPolicyReportDependencyIssues` checks that you did not remove or bump your dependencies in an incompatible way.
+For instance, if your intention for the next release is to keep binary compatibility, you can only bump your dependencies to binary compatible versions.

 `versionPolicyReportDependencyIssues` compares the dependencies of `versionPolicyPreviousArtifacts` to the current ones.

 By default, `versionPolicyPreviousArtifacts` relies on `mimaPreviousArtifacts` from sbt-mima, so that only setting / changing `mimaPreviousArtifacts` is enough for both sbt-mima and sbt-version-policy.

-## Dependency compatibility adjustments
+### Dependency compatibility adjustments

-Set `versionPolicyDependencySchemes` to specify whether library dependency upgrades are compatible or not.
+Set `versionPolicyDependencySchemes` to specify the versioning scheme used by your libraries.
 For instance:

 ```scala
 versionPolicyDependencySchemes += "org.scala-lang" % "scala-compiler" % "strict"
 ```

-The following compatility types are available:
+The following compatibility types are available:
 - `early-semver`: assumes the matched modules follow a variant of [Semantic Versioning](https://semver.org) that enforces compatibility within 0.1.z,
 - `semver-spec`: assumes the matched modules follow [semantic versioning](https://semver.org),
 - `pvp`: assumes the matched modules follow [package versioning policy](https://pvp.haskell.org) (quite common in Scala),